Eating Carrots Will Improve Your Vision

 Children With Crossed Eyes Can Be Treated

-Fact: Children are not able to outgrow strabismus -- the medical term for crossed eyes -- on their own, but with help, it can be more easily corrected at a younger age.
+Fact: Children are not able to outgrow strabismus -- the medical term for crossed eyes -- on their own but, with help, it can be more easily corrected at a younger age and can help prevent "lazy eye" (amblyopia).
 That's why it is important for your child to have an eye exam early, first when your child is an infant and then again by age two.

 There's Nothing You Can Do to Prevent Vision Loss